The Rutles: Rutland Weekend Television (1975–76)

-Saturday Night Live (1976)
+Saturday Night Live (1976–77)

-One year after their initial BBC appearance, on 2 October 1976 Idle appeared on the American NBC show Saturday Night (later Saturday Night Live), and showed videotape extracts from Rutland Weekend Television – including the Rutles clip.
+One year after their initial BBC appearance, on 2 October 1976 Idle appeared on the American NBC show Saturday Night Live, and showed videotape extracts from Rutland Weekend Television – including the Rutles clip.
 That led to a suggestion by SNL executive producer Lorne Michaels to extend the skit into a one-hour mock documentary for television.
 This proposal led to the mockumentary All You Need Is Cash (1978), directed by SNL film director Gary Weis, with Idle credited as co-director.

-Saturday Night Live (1977)

 On 23 April 1977, Idle made another appearance on Saturday Night Live, with Neil Innes as a musical guest.
 A running theme for this episode was the "Save Great Britain Telethon", and it included an appearance by "the Rutle who lives in New York, Nasty".
 Innes appeared as Nasty with a lone white piano, singing a short version of "Cheese & Onions".
 Later in the episode, as Neil Innes, he performed "Shangri-La", a song subsequently recorded by the Rutles.